 Google rankings and search optimization in general is based on the premise that more people that link to your website, the more valuable it must be, and thus, Google will give your website higher ranking in its search results

 Following bad SEO philosophies as above won’t help your business website and Google rankings, in fact, it may even have very negative consequences for your website.

-Let us get our SEO strategy right so you don’t fall victim to being penalized by Google due to your website’s backlink profile participating in linking schemes which are against Google’s Guidelines as it states:
+Let us get our SEO strategy right so that you won’t fall victim to being penalized by Google due to your website’s backlink profile participating in linking schemes which are against Google’s Guidelines, as it states:

 After thinking about these guidelines set by Google, you may even stop thinking about getting backlinks altogether.
-Because it seems that any effort that you make to get backlinks are against Google’s guidelines.
+Because it seems that any effort that you make to get backlinks may be against Google’s strict guidelines.